Deep Dental Cleanings in Long Island

 Our in-office treatments are designed to reduce pain, inflammation, and swelling.
 We provide multiple periodontal procedures to remove bacteria from the gums.
 When the gums are cleaned and free of bacteria, they will be able to attach to the teeth properly.
 We will start to treat gum disease followed by probing.
 Probing allows us to see areas in the mouth where the gums have pulled away from the teeth.
 Based on the severity of gum disease, patients can have gum disease located in just one quadrant of the mouth instead of the entire mouth.

 Gum disease is often treated with scaling and root planing.
 Deep cleaning allows us to properly remove plaque and bacteria that is causing problems.
 Patients may feel tenderness for a few hours, but it should start to feel better by the next day.
 If you are dealing with advanced gum disease, we may need to use advanced treatments.
-Dr. Scharf is an experienced periodontist and can treat gum disease in multiple stages.
+Dr. David R. Scharf is an experienced periodontist and can treat gum disease in multiple stages.
 When dealing with gum disease, the right dentist can make all the difference in healing time and overall surgery success.

 Laser gum disease treatment is starting to increase in popularity.
 The laser treatment is not as invasive as scaling and root planing.
 Scaling and root planing are necessary for patients with gum disease in early stages.
 If left untreated, infection and inflammation will occur as the bacterial infection grows.
 If the infection continues to grow, it can result in tooth and jawbone loss.

 Scaling and root planing can be done in multiple quadrants of the mouth.
 Depending on the severity of the infection, some patients will need to come in for several treatments.
 We will numb the area we plan to clean so you will not feel pain.
 We then clean under the gum line to remove calculus and debris.
 We can shape the root of a tooth to prevent bacteria from easily attaching to the root of a tooth, causing infection.